 You need somewhere at home to work.
 Students should have a desk or table, away from distractions, large enough on which to spread out reference books etc. Seating should be comfortable.
 Lighting is extremely important.
-A flexible desk lamp with a 60 watt globe is ideal.
+A flexible desk lamp with at least 800 Lumens is ideal.
 It should be positioned so as not to cast shadows on books.
 You may have to try different things before you find your 'optimum study environment'.